 E-mail is efficient and effective, but students may come to view it as spam if it is overused.
-The Registrar's Office, therefore, should make sure that only high-priority matters are directed to student accounts via e-mail to ensure that its impact is not diluted with other information of lower priority being sent via hard-copy to students' post office boxes.
 Forthcoming deadlines, scholarship opportunities, and course schedule changes-important matters that are time-sensitive-are good candidates for notification to student accounts by e-mail.